Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 ### Number of Files in Alluxio

 Files refers to files and directories.
-The number of files in Alluxio can be monitored through the metrics `Master.FilesCreated` plus `Master.DirectoriesCreated` minus `Master.PathsDeleted`.
-These metric will need to be aggregated by a third party metrics collector because the value will reset on each master restart or failover.
+The number of files in Alluxio can be monitored through the metric `Master.TotalPaths`.
+A third party metrics collector can be used to monitor the rate of change of this metric to determine how the number of files are growing over time.

 The number of files in Alluxio impacts the following:
 * Size of heap required by the master - Each file takes approximately 1 - 2 kb.
 If RocksDB is used,